beginning of content

 Medical affirmation can include gender affirming hormone therapy and gender affirming surgery.

-Puberty blockers are medications given at the start of puberty.
-They supress your hormones.
+Puberty blockers are medicines that are given at the start of puberty to suppress your hormones.
 This stops the physical changes of puberty, such as breast growth or voice deepening.
+It allows time for you to develop and explore your gender identity.
+This treatment is reversible.

 Puberty blockers work best when they are started at the beginning of puberty.
-This is usually between the age of 9 and 11 years.
+This is usually anywhere from the age of 8 to 14 years.

-Hormone therapy will cause both permanent and reversible changes to the body.
-The effect of hormone therapy is different for everyone, but some common effects are discussed below.
+Hormone therapy will cause both reversible and permanent changes to your body.
+The effect of hormone therapy is different for everyone, but some common effects are talked about below.

 For people who have already been through puberty, hormones can be started at any time.